 Perhaps most importantly of all, if you suspect a person is in immediate danger to themselves or another person, don’t hesitate to call emergency authorities ASAP.
 Tell them that you are with someone currently experiencing a mental or behavioral crisis.

-However, if an individual is in immediate danger, you can instead reach out to their doctor, therapist, or psychiatrist if they have any of these professionals working with them.
+However, if an individual is not in immediate danger, you can instead reach out to their doctor, therapist, or psychiatrist if they have any of these professionals working with them.
 Such professionals are often the best resources to not only handle a mental health crisis now but also to help overcome it in the future.

 If these resources are not available for whatever reason, you can personally help a loved one get through a crisis and help de-escalate the situation before you call 911, a health professional, or family members.